Stephen Kasprzyk

 Stephen Kasprzyk (born February 14, 1982) is an American rower.
-He competed in the Men's eight event at the 2012 Summer Olympics.
+He competed in the Men's eight event at the 2012 Summer Olympics and the 2016 Summer Olympics.

 Born in Willingboro Township, New Jersey, Kasprzyk grew up in Cinnaminson Township, New Jersey.
 He graduated from Holy Cross High School as part of the class of 2000, and graduated in 2005 from Drexel University with a degree in chemical engineering.